AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-02-wordxplorer-update-6/wordxplorer-update-6.md

 Know someone who’d love to try the game before its official release?
 Share this [form](https://tally.so/r/wverVQ) with them—they’ll thank you!! ✨

-Does your child have a favourite word they’d love to see in WordExplorer?
+Does your child have a favourite word they’d love to see in WordXplorer?
 Let me know, and I’ll do my best to add it to the game!

 Thank you for being a part of this journey with me!
 I’m eager to hear your thoughts and feedback.
 Stay tuned for more updates!